HomeFoodExerciseGoals & ResultsSuccess StoriesForumShop

 Paleo Diet food

-Primarily a lifestyle diet, the Paleo Diet is a plan which restricts and eliminates certain food groups.
+Originally designed to be a lifestyle diet to combat modern day illness, the Paleo Diet has become better known as a weight loss plan which restricts and eliminates certain food groups.
 We take look at whether eating like a caveman on the Paleolithic diet can help or hinder your weight loss.

-The Paleo Diet has been in the background of diet news for a while.
-Touted by fit, attractive celebrities such as Ray Mears, Megan Fox and Matthew McConaughey, it’s gaining in popularity over diets such as the Atkins Diet, the Blood Group Diet, Jenny Craig, the South Beach Diet, etc.
+The Paleo Diet is now the most searched for diet on Google.
+It has become the diet of choice by fit, attractive celebrities such as Ray Mears, Megan Fox and Matthew McConaughey; it’s even gained popularity over diets such as the Atkins Diet, the Blood Group Diet, Jenny Craig, the South Beach Diet, etc. Even the highly popular Dukan Diet has been knocked into second place.

 What is The Paleo Diet?